zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Adding a Request Body (for POST, PUT, and PATCH requests only) {#add-a-request-body}

-`POST`, `PUT` and `PATCH` requests support JSON strings as a request body.
+`POST`, `PUT`, and `PATCH` requests support JSON strings as a request body.
 Add the JSON body snippet to your request by doing the following:

 1. Click the **Body** tab and add your JSON string.